Administrative delays halt Mti and Nair's crucial appearance at State Capture Inquiry

 Nair was implicated for security upgrades to his home which were funded by Bosasa, according to Agrizzi.
 Nair has been provisionally suspended from his position as these accusations were being probed.

 On Monday, the commission heard evidence from former environmental affairs minister Nomvula Mokonyane.
-She was accused by Agrizzi of benefitting from monthly payments of R50 000 facilitated by former Bosasa CEO Gavin Watson.
+She was accused by Agrizzi of benefitting from monthly payments of R50 000 facilitated by former Bosasa chief executive Gavin Watson.

 Mokonyane benefitted from security upgrades to her Krugersdorp home that were also allegedly paid for by Bosasa, according to Agrizzi.